Please note: This post contains affiliate links.

 The heated towel rack was also great to dry any damp clothes overnight.
 Refillable bottles are also provided to minimize environmental impact.

-TIP: If you are an American Express card member who has Fine Resorts Benefits, you can request a free room upgrade and also get a $100 credit that can be used for the Ona Spa.
+TOP TIP: If you are an American Express card member who has Fine Resorts Benefits, you can request a free room upgrade and also get a $100 credit that can be used for the Ona Spa.
 I highly recommend booking a treatment and enjoying the indoor pool, sauna, and/or open air Jacuzzis overlooking the Paine River before/after.

 Additional tips to aid with planning your Chilean Patagonia visit:

 - Best time to visit: November – early March (summer in the southern Hemisphere).
 We preferred late November, before the crazy crowds in January/February.

 - Getting there: Fly to Santiago, Chile (SCL) and then connect to Punta Arenas, Chile (PUQ) via LAN (One World Partner).
 Rent a car or take a bus for the 4-5 hour journey to Torres del Paine.